peixebabel/simple-recognition/README.md

 In upcoming steps, you'll be using the Windows Command Line.
 For now, if you need to type in some commands, go to Start menu → All Programs → Accessories → Command Prompt.
 (On newer versions of Windows, you might have to search for "Command Prompt" since it's sometimes hidden.)

-## In case PIP (Python package installer) ins't already installed, refer to this link to install it : https://pip.pypa.io/en/latest/installing/

 ##Virtual environment (Optional, but recomended)